ttran9/comp-build-tracker/README.md

     since I am not running Spring MVC I cannot run something similar to a Spring MVC test environment and have the tests inside of the controller pass as these require the back-end API to be running and must be able to hit those endpoints.

-# Branches

-- For each "major" feature I release I will be making a branch for it and then I will merge the changes to the master branch once the functionality is working.
-    - I will also be writing unit tests for the back-end portion of the code I implement as I want to get more practice using JUnit because although I have exposure to it, I still need to greatly improve my skill set.

 # Notes for the specific branch (computer-build-details-frontend)

 - Both the frontend and backend are done as of this branch.
 The basic functionality is done, such as being able to